 The Bouvier des Flandres is a bold and independent member of the herding group.
 The Bouvier looks tough but is gentle, loyal, and protective.

 They make excellent guard dogs and watchdogs since they are energetic, responsible, calm, and fearless.
-They are very easy to train.
-However, Bouviers are easily bored and learn best when repetition is kept to a minimum.
+They are straightforward to train.
+However, Bouviers are quickly bored and learn best when repetition is minimal.